IncredibleRacoon/cheatSheet/README.md

 # cheatSheet
-This is a little cheatsheet-website for different essentials like Git or Node.
+This is a little cheatsheet-website for different essentials like Git or Webpack (only these two at the time).